kintone-labs/kintone-ui-component/docs/document_en/docs/components/desktop/spinner.md

 | options | object | {} | JSON object that includes component properties | Values in the options are arbitrary |

 ### Method
-This is a list of available methods.
+Here is a list of available methods:

 #### open()
-Show components
+Show the component

 ##### Parameter
 none